ratokoko/mc-spongebob-plugin/README.md

 # mc-spongebob-plugin
 A plugin for Spigot 1.16.5 which can output frames from Spongebob into Minecraft!
+( I'm a mega noob so if you find a problem pls reach out! )

 # Get started
 1. Get Spigot 1.16.5